vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## December 2022 release
+In this release, we have removed neoantigen burden as a cataloged feature type and combined Silencing with Knockdown feature types.

+Added entries:
+- (FDA) _RET_ fusions and sensitivity to selpercatinib in any solid tumor.

+Revised entries:
+- (Preclinical) _PPARGC1A_ knockdown with CRSPR-Cas9 and not favorable prognosis in melanoma was changed from the feature type Silencing to Knockdown.
+- (Preclinical) _USP11_ knockdown with siRNA and sensitivity to olaparib in osteosarcoma was changed from the feature type Silencing to Knockdown.

+Removed entries:
+- (Clinical evidence) High Neoantigen Burden and sensitivity to pembrolizumab in non-small cell lung cancer.

 ## October 2022 release
 Added entries:
 - (FDA) _FGFR2_ rearrangements and sensitivity to futibatinib in intrahepatic cholangiocarcinoma.